DianaLRS/MyPortfolio/README.md

 # MyPortfolio
 https://dianalrs.github.io/MyPortfolio/
 # Description
 This portfolio was built using React.js and the framework  React-bootstrap.
 It is currently under construction.
-Future features will include a functional navigation bar, a "contact-me" inegration direct from portfolio page, an addition of a blog section, along with some cosmetic procedures.
+Future features will include a functional navigation bar, a "contact-me" inegration direct from portfolio page, an addition of a blog section, along with some cosmetic changes.
 # Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)